a-riceeater/rel/documentation/syntax.md

 You may choose to use a semicolon, but it is optional.

-If you are using a version past said date, semicolons will not be required, and a syntax error will be thrown.
+If you are using a version after said date, semicolons will not be required, and a syntax error will not be thrown.